MicrosoftDocs/VBA-Docs/api/Excel.SetDefaultChart.md

 # SetDefaultChart Method

-Specifies the name of the chart template that Microsoft Graph will use when creating new charts.
+Specifies the name of the chart template that Graph will use when creating new charts.

 _expression_. `SetDefaultChart`( `_FormatName_`,  `_Gallery_`)